QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 ## Opening a file in a DisposableVM via GUI ##

-In an AppVM's file manager, right click on the file you wish to open in a DisposableVM, then choose "Open in DisposableVM".
+In an AppVM's file manager, right click on the file you wish to open in a DisposableVM, then choose "View in DisposableVM" or "Edit in DisposableVM".
 Wait a few seconds and the default application for this file type should appear displaying the file content.
 This app is running in its own dedicated VM -- a DisposableVM created for the purpose of viewing or editing this very file.
 Once you close the viewing application the whole DisposableVM will be destroyed.